 What is the onboarding process?

 Recently hired for an on-campus position?
-If you have never worked on-campus before, then you first need to complete what we call the “onboarding” process prior to your first day of work.
+If you have never worked on-campus before, then you first need to complete the “onboarding” process prior to your first day of work.

 Step 1: Bring your official government identification documents to Clark